-Due to the finite bandwidth assumption on $f(t)$, $\hat{F}_w(e^{j\frac{2\pi kn}{N}})$ for $\frac{2\pi k}{N}\in (\rho\pi+\delta_{\mathrm{SL}}, 2\pi - \rho\pi-\delta_{\mathrm{SL}})$ can be written as \begingroup \allowdisplaybreaks
+Due to the finite bandwidth assumption on $f(t)$, $\hat{F}_w(e^{j\frac{2\pi k}{N}})$ for $\frac{2\pi k}{N}\in (\rho\pi+\delta_{\mathrm{SL}}, 2\pi - \rho\pi-\delta_{\mathrm{SL}})$ can be written as \begingroup \allowdisplaybreaks

-\endgroup where the spectral leakage width, denoted $\delta_{\mathrm{SL}}$, accounts for the frequencies where spectral leakage is still significant.
-Some energy of the $\underline{\tilde{f}_{w}^{(i)}}[n]$ may leak in the band $(\rho\pi, 2\pi - \rho\pi)$ due to the inherent spectral leakage in the DFT computation and cannot be neglected.
-Spectral leakage vanishes towards zero for high frequencies and cannot be made zero for any signal.
-However, spectral leakage can be controlled by properly choosing the window length $N$ and roll-off parameter $\alpha$.
-The signals $\underline{z^{(i)}}[n]$ and $\underline{\epsilon^{(i)}}[n]$ are the first-order difference of the modulo residue samples and quantization noise, respectively, in $\tilde{f}_{w}^{(i)}[n]$.
+\endgroup where the spectral leakage width, denoted $\delta_{\mathrm{SL}}$, accounts for the frequencies at which spectral leakage is still significant.
+Some of the energy of $w[n]\cdot\underline{f^{(i)}}[n]$ may leak in the band $(\rho\pi, 2\pi - \rho\pi)$ because of the inherent spectral leakage in the DFT computation and cannot be neglected.
+Spectral leakage vanishes towards zero at high frequencies and cannot be made zero for any signal.
+However, the spectral leakage can be controlled by properly choosing the window length $N$ and roll-off parameter $\alpha$.
+The signals $\underline{z^{(i)}}[n]$ and $\underline{\epsilon^{(i)}}[n]$ are the first-order differences of the modulo residue samples and quantization noise, respectively, in $\tilde{f}_{w}^{(i)}[n]$.
 The set $\mathcal{S}_i$ contains the indices for which $c[n] = 1$ in the $i$-th segment.
-The set identifies the indices in the $i$-th segment for which the DVG changes its output voltage.
-The samples $z^{(i)}_{\mathcal{S}_i}[n]$ (resp. $z^{(i)}_{\mathcal{S}_i^c}[n]$) corresponds to the value of the modulo residue for all $n$ such that $c[n] = 1$ (resp. $c[n] = 0$) in the $i$-th segment.
-The subscript $\mathrm{OOB}$ in $ \hat{F}_{\mathrm{OOB}}$ is used to indicate that this is the set of DFT coefficients outside the desired signal bandwidth plus non-negligible spectral leakage.
+This set identifies the indices in the $i$-th segment for which the DVG changes its output voltage.
+The signal $z^{(i)}_{\mathcal{S}_i}[n]$ (resp. $z^{(i)}_{\mathcal{S}_i^c}[n]$) corresponds to the modulo residue for all $n$ such that $c[n] = 1$ (resp. $c[n] = 0$).
+The subscript $\mathrm{OOB}$ in $ \hat{F}_{\mathrm{OOB}}$ indicates that this is the set of DFT coefficients outside the desired signal bandwidth plus non-negligible spectral leakage.